kubedb/cli/docs/elasticsearch_tutorial.md

-# Using PostgreSQL
+# Using Elasticsearch
-This tutorial will show you how to use KubeDB to run a PostgreSQL database.
+This tutorial will show you how to use KubeDB to run a Elasticsearch database.

 ## Before You Begin
 At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).

 Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/install.md).

 To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.
-This tutorial will also use a PGAdmin to connect and test PostgreSQL database, once it is running.
 Run the following command to prepare your cluster for this tutorial:

 ```sh
 $ kubectl create -f ./docs/examples/tutorial/elasticsearch/demo-0.yaml